hpssjellis/tedx-feb-2026-educational-duality/README.md

 They are about judgment.

-If a student can estimate, they can challenge results.
-If they can reason, they can detect contradictions.
+Reasoning & Persistence: If a student can reason, they can detect contradictions.
 If they can persist, they can resist automation bias.

+Empathetic Depth: If they can empathize, they can identify when a perfectly "logical" output is socially tone-deaf or humanly harmful.
+They can see the person behind the data point.

+Linguistic Nuance: If they possess linguistic precision, they can detect the "uncanny valley" of machine-generated prose—spotting where a lack of soul masks a lack of truth.

+Ethical Imagination: If they can contextualize, they can ask not just "Is this answer correct?" but "Is this answer responsible?"

-We learn to do what the machine can do not to compete with it — but to know when it has failed.
+We learn to do what the machine can do not to compete with it but to know when it has failed.

 ---